MinaProtocol/mina/docs/lifecycle-of-a-transaction-technical.md

 <a name="ledger-builder"></a>
 ## Ledger-builder
 A ledger builder can be regarded as a "Pending accounts database" that has transactions applied for which there are no snark available yet.
-A ledger builder consists of the accounts state (what we currently call ledger) and a data structure called [Parallel_scan.ml](../src/lib/parallel_scan/parallel_scan.ml).
-It keeps track of all the transactions that need to be snarked [Available_job.t] to produce a single transaction snark that certifies a set of transactions.
+A ledger builder consists of the accounts state (what we currently call ledger) and a data structure called [parallel_scan.ml](../src/lib/parallel_scan/parallel_scan.ml).
+It keeps track of all the transactions that need to be snarked (grep for `Available_job.t`) to produce a single transaction snark that certifies a set of transactions.
 This is exposed as Aux in the ledger builder.
 Parallel scan is a tree like structure that stores statements needed to be proved.
-A statement can apply a single transaction [Base] or compose other statements [Merge].
+A statement can apply a single transaction `Base` or compose other statements `Merge`.
 Snarking of these statements is delegated to snark-workers.
 Then, the snark workers submit snarks for the corresponding statements.
 Then, the proofs are used by the proposer to update the parallel scan state.

-When the propser wins a block, the transactions read from the transaction pool are sent to the ledger builder to create a diff [Ledger_builder_diff].
+When the propser wins a block, the transactions read from the transaction pool are sent to the ledger builder to create a diff `Ledger_builder_diff`.
 A diff consists of
 1. Transactions included in the block
 2. A list of proofs that prove some of the transactions from previous blocks